acsmedeiros/controlling_multiple_parrot_bebops/README.md

 ```

-Okay now lets use telnet to connect to the drone and make the change in the firmware version. **Make sure the drone has a full battery**
+Okay, now lets use telnet to connect to the drone and make the change in the firmware version. **Make sure the drone has a full battery**

 ```bash
 telnet 192.168.43.1